Joshua Davis: PhD student

 Additional activities

-As an honorary research associate at the University of Bristol, Josh is continuing his research into consumer and stakeholder knowledge, perceptions, and resulting willingness to pay for integrated agri-aquacultural products across the UK; working alongside Dr Rose Murray (UoB), Dr Rosemary Crichton (UoB), and Mr Christopher Cammies (UoB).
+As an honorary research associate of the University of Bristol, Josh is continuing his research into consumer and stakeholder knowledge, perceptions, and resulting willingness to pay for integrated agri-aquacultural products across the UK; working alongside Dr Rose Murray (UoB), Dr Rosemary Crichton (UoB), and Mr Christopher Cammies (UoB).
+Stay tuned for publications and broader outputs in due course.